Homeowner Fall Maintenance – why, when, and how to clean gutters

 Why clean gutters?

-Gutters are great at directing rainwater away from your home, but they also accumulate dry leaves and other debris causing the gutters to clog.
+Gutters are great at directing rainwater away from your home, but they also accumulate dry leaves and other debris, causing the gutters to clog.
 Birds and other small animals start to build nests inside the gutters, which only compounds the problem.

 When is the best time to clean gutters?

-Ideally, gutters should be cleaned twice a year.
-At the beginning of the spring and fall seasons.
+Ideally, gutters should be cleaned twice a year at the beginning of the spring and fall seasons.
 However, if your home has an abundance of trees, a more frequent schedule is recommended.

-Cleaning in the fall ensures your gutters are ready to take on the winter and water will flow through gutters and downspouts freely without the risk of freezing.
-Also, leaves are typically dry at this time which makes the task much easier.
+Cleaning in the fall ensures your gutters are ready to take on the winter, and water will flow through gutters and downspouts freely without the risk of freezing.
+Also, leaves are typically dry at this time, which makes the task much easier.

 Cleaning your gutters in the spring helps ensure water will flow as needed during the rainy season.